mespr/zebratime/README.md

 Our increasingly global world needs to keep these two notions distinct in people's minds, by using different notations:

-Zebra Time replaces the hour with a _letter_ and o'clock with 'hours', just like Zulu time does.
+Zebra Time replaces the o'clock with 'hours', just like Zulu time does.
+It a;sp replaces the hour number with a _letter_.
 02:00 hours Z becomes B:00 hours, while the time of day might be any time, depending on where you are at B:00 hours.

-This project provides the software for an easier way to understand and manipulate both kinds of time, or both people and computers.
+This project provides the software for an easier way to relate and manipulate both kinds of time, or both people and computers.

 Please see https://zebratime.org